Lower Bounds for the Decay of Correlations in Non-uniformly Expanding Maps

-\begin{proof}[Proof of Theorem C] By Lemma~\ref{LBspBV} below, $\B$ satisfies Assumption~B(a) to (f).
-By Lemma~\ref{LLYspBV}, we know that condition (i) and (ii) of Theorem~A are satisfied.
-Notice that all requirements of Assumption T are satisfied, since part (a), (c) and (d) follow from Assumption T${}'$(a), (c) and (e) directly, and part (b) follows from the definition of $\wh T$.
+\begin{proof}[Proof of Theorem C] Thanks to Lemma~\ref{LBspBV} proved below, $\B$ satisfies Assumption~B(a) to (f); moreover by Lemma~\ref{LLYspBV}, we know that condition $S(1)$ is satisfied.
+Notice that all requirements of Assumption T hold, since part (a), (c) and (d) follow from Assumption T${}'$(a), (c) and (e) directly, and part (b) follows from the definition of $\wh T$.
 Moreover Lemma~\ref{LLYspBV} (iii) gives \eqref{LYineq3}.
-Hence Theorem~B can be applied and therefore conditions (iii) and (iv) of Theorem~A are satisfied.
+Hence Theorem~B can be applied and therefore conditions $S(2)$ and $S(3)$ are satisfied.